IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

             - Dates with a time component will be matched exactly.
             - Dates with no time component will match any dates that fell on that day.
             - Strings will match exactly unless an asterisk is found, in which case they will be matched with :csharp:`string.StartsWith`.
             - Enums will match by string or numeric value.
-Mutliple comma-delimited values will create a filter that will match on any of the provided values.
+Multiple comma-delimited values will create a filter that will match on any of the provided values.
             - Numeric values will match exactly.
-Mutliple comma-delimited values will create a filter that will match on any of the provided values.
+Multiple comma-delimited values will create a filter that will match on any of the provided values.

     :csharp:`ApplyListSearchTerm`
         Applies filters to the query based on the specified search term.
 See :ref:`Searching` for a detailed look at how searching works in Coalesce.